Bye-polls: Low voter turnout in Punjab’s Sangrur, highest in Tripura’s Jubarajnagar

 In Jharkhand’s Mandar Assembly constituency, the poll turnout was 61.25%.

-Voting was held in 433 polling booths from 7 am to 4 pm on Thursday, Jagran reported.
+Voting was held in 433 polling booths from 7 am to 4 pm on Thursday, Dainik Jagran reported.

 The Mandar seat is reserved for members of the Scheduled Tribe community.
 The constituency has a tribal population of around 1.75 lakh.

-BJP’s Gangotri Kujur is contest against Congress leader Shilpi Neha Tirkey for the seat.
+BJP’s Gangotri Kujur is contesting against Congress leader Shilpi Neha Tirkey for the seat.

 The poll was held after Shilpi Neha Tirkey’s father Bandhu Tirkey was disqualified due to corruption charges in April.